F-Gray/QCCSRC/README.md

 Coarsegrain::Coarsegrain(int SizeX, int SizeY, int SizeZ);
 ```

 SizeX, SizeY and SizeZ define the new size of the grid, which must be less than the original, but not necessarily by the same factors.
-When DiscreteMode = true, coarsegrained cells contain the mode value of their overlap on the original grid, otherwise they use the average value.
-DiscreteMode = true is useful for preserving the values in discrete e.g. integer datasets, whereas the continuous average is useful for smoothing over interfaces.
-The default value is DiscreteMode = false.
+When `DiscreteMode = true`, coarsegrained cells contain the mode value of their overlap on the original grid, otherwise they use the average value. `DiscreteMode = true` is useful for preserving the values in discrete e.g. integer datasets, whereas the continuous average is useful for smoothing over interfaces.
+The default value is `DiscreteMode = false`.

-In preference to using constructors, the <i>Grid</i> class can read in from other <i>Grid</i> instances using the following member functions
+In preference to using constructors, the `Grid` class can read in from other `Grid` instances using the following member functions

 ```C++
 void Grid::ReadGridCoarsegrained(Grid& GridRef, Coarsegrain CG_Op);                       //Read coarsegrained version of GridRef into Grid